 The Global Solutions Sustainability Challenge is a virtual exchange initiative that supports career readiness in the U.S. and Jordan.
 Community college and university students from the U.S. and technical college and university students from Iraq and Jordan team up to solve global challenges facing the business sector across industries.
 The program improves global citizenship, strengthens problem-solving skills, and develops enduring connections, while enhancing students’ job skills through online collaboration.

-Graduate students or professionals, (in some cases undergraduate students, ie former directors), in the United States have the opportunity to apply to coach binational teams.
+Graduate students or professionals, (in some cases undergraduate students, or former directors), in the United States have the opportunity to apply to coach binational teams.